He started in 8th grade & continued throughout yeshivah katanah (yeshivah katanah=the high school years) until graduation.

 The Yemenite rav of that year's class warned my son and his friends to treat this new boy nicely, no matter how strange or different he seemed to them.

 And different he was.

-The boys were also bemused by Finkelshtayn's insistence on slathering himself with sunscreen (SPF 38!) before going on boating excursions and class trips to the sea.
+The boys were also bemused by Finkelshtayn's insistence on slathering himself with sunscreen (SPF 38!) before joining them on boating excursions & class trips to the sea.

-And, unlike the other boys, Finkelshtayn didn't enjoy loud Mizrachi-style music, nor did he feel compelled to spray himself with Axe's Black deodorant bodyspray as if it was DDT and he was a giant mosquito.
+And, unlike the other boys, Finkelshtayn didn't enjoy loud Mizrachi-style music, nor did he feel compelled to drench himself with Axe's Black deodorant body-spray as if it was DDT and he was a giant mosquito.

 But the boys accepted him as their own, despite his peculiarities.